 - Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

-- Use an independent insurance agent.
+- Use an independent New York insurance agent.
 This is the best way to go if you need someone to help advise you.

 If you are not aware of the benefits of a Medicare Supplement, and how it pays the big medical bills from an extended illness or hospital stay, visit our New York Medigap Plans page.
 All Medicare Supplements are standardized and regulated.
 That means you can go with the lowest cost policy and get all of the same benefits.

-For additional, helpful information, visit CMS on the web at http://cms.gov.
-This page is maintained by David Bynon and was last updated on >.
+This Medicare Advantage plan information is maintained by David Bynon and was last updated on .